AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 Engineering Significance

-- Geological consistency
+- Geological structure

 GeoSyn Synthetic Truth Generation